The (sometimes) Myth of Scientific Objectivity.

 The authors then later go on to say that it’s important to be “open minded”, which scientists are because, after all, they explored and proved the existence of telepathy which was thought to be total hooey by the scientific community at one time.

 CAN SOMEBODY PLEASE TELL ME THE DISTINCTION BETWEEN BELIEVING IN PSYCHICS AS A SIGN OF AMERICAN WEAKNESS AND THE SCIENTIFIC COMMUNITY PROVING THAT TELEPATHY EXISTS?
-I mean, what’s the difference between psychic phenomenon and telepathy?

-The entire chapter is in itself schizophrenic.
-In one paragraph they’re lobbing about insults to the psychic community by calling them witch doctors and quacks and in another paragraph patting themselves on the back for being “open minded” by recognizing that scientific giants such as Einstein, Newton, Madame Curie, and others have all claimed to have made great scientific breakthroughs by alternative means such as dream channeling.
-But this, they say, is different because these people are clearly “creative geniuses“.
-In other words, don’t try this at home friends, because unless you’re dead and have unlocked a door to the secrets of the Universe, you’ll be called a witch and smoked out of the laboratory.
+The entire chapter is chaotic.
+In one paragraph they’re throwing around legitimate insults to the psychic community by calling them “witch doctors and quacks” and in another paragraph patting themselves on the back for being “open minded” by recognizing that scientific giants such as Einstein, Newton, Madame Curie, and others have all claimed to have made great scientific breakthroughs by alternative means such as dream channeling.

-Listen to this incredibly unbiased (ha!) statement:
+Listen to this incredibly unbiased statement:

 “Scientifically oriented physicians treat patients based on what research has established as the most effective cure, whereas other physicians rely on their instincts and on alternative medicines- and end up causing thousands of their patients to die.”